 Without proper education, support, awareness, and food, new Celiacs return to their former ways of eating.
 It's survival mode, despite the fact that the gluten foods are slowly killing them.

 Also, people become embarrassed when they are diagnosed with Celiac Disease.
 I remember how hard it was for me.
-Grocery shopping sucked, going out to eat barely happened, and forget about dating.
-A guy finds out you're gluten free because you're sick, it's game over (I still deal with it to this day.
-Another reason why awareness needs to be brought out to the mainstream).
+Grocery shopping sucked and having a social life sucked.
 We need to tell the world that this is a real condition, and it should be taken as seriously as the other diseases out there.

 I think about the people who have yet to be diagnosed.
 When they find out, they will find themselves in a world that doesn't care that you have Celiac disease.
 The world will see you as a "whining, entitled, trendy, crybaby."
 This is a problem that needs to stop now.